fbraem/mqweb/features.md

 ##StaticRequestHandler

-This request handler is called when the URI starts with `static` and is only used when the build-in HTML pages are used.
+This request handler is called when the URI starts with `static` and is only used when the built-in HTML pages are used.
 This handler is responsible for returning style sheets, images, scripts, ...
 In other words: it returns static content.